SuperManito/LinuxMirrors/docs/index.en.md

 ---
 title: One-Click Script Makes Mirror Switching Easier
-description: GNU/Linux System Software Mirror Switching Script and Docker Installation & Mirror Switching Script
+description: GNU/Linux system software mirror replacement script and Docker installation & mirror replacement script
 comments: true
 glightbox: false
 comments_description: This comment section is only for sharing project usage reviews and experiences.
 For issues or suggestions, please go to the <a href="/community">Community</a> or <a href="https://github.com/SuperManito/LinuxMirrors/issues" target="_blank">Issues</a>